 So, by firming up both the shoulder blade’s stability and the firmness of the arm’s connection to the shoulder blade (via rotator cuffs), you are improving the way the kinetic chain of the whole arm functions.
 Think of it as “core exercises” for the shoulder and arm.
 Your strength will increase and your pain will decrease.

-– grab theraband with left hand, place magazine between elbow and side.
+– grab theraband with hand of the affected shoulder, place magazine between elbow and side.

 – Head back, chest out, pinch shoulder blades together tightly.

 – Start position is with forearm sticking straight forward (perpendicular to theraband).

 – Keeping proper form, externally rotate shoulder as far as you can.